-The 2005 TL was developed to perform at the "top of its class" in protecting its occupants with a comprehensive array of safety technologies, high-grade materials and advanced construction techniques.
+The 2007 TL and TL Type-S were developed to help protect its occupants with a comprehensive array of safety technologies, high-grade materials and advanced construction techniques.

-For 2005, the front airbag system has been enhanced to meet newly implemented Federal safety regulations.
-To accomplish this, weight sensors have been incorporated in the front passenger seat to determine the total weight on that seat.
-If it is less than 65 pounds (as if occupied by a small child or car seat) the airbag will not deploy.
-For the driver, a position sensor in the seat has been added to determine how the airbag will be deployed in the event of a collision.
-If the seat is within half an inch of the most forward position, the front airbag will only deploy in the dual-stage mode.
-If the seat is farther than a half inch from the forward position, the airbag deploys in either single or dual-stage mode based on the severity of the collision.
+Weight sensors are incorporated in the front passenger seat to determine the total weight on that seat.
+If it is less than 65 pounds (as if occupied by a small child or car seat) the front airbag will not deploy and a warning message appears on the instrument panel.
+For the driver, a position sensor in the seat determines how the airbag will be deployed in the event of a frontal collision.
+If the seat is close to its forwardmost position, the front airbag is designed to deploy in the dual-stage mode.
+Otherwise, the airbag deploys in either single or dual-stage mode based on the severity of the collision and seat belt use.

-The TL also features adjustable rear outboard head restraints, and standard side curtain airbags.
-These technologies, and the use of high-tensile steel in critical areas and computer-modeled crush zones, help ensure the highest possible level of passenger protection for its class.
-The TL passed the toughest government safety tests with a 5-star frontal rating in addition to achieving a "GOOD" rating in all categories evaluated during the IIHS offset collision.
+The TL and TL Type-S also feature adjustable rear outboard head restraints, and standard side curtain airbags.
+These technologies, and the use of high-tensile steel in critical areas and computer-modeled crush zones, help to ensure a high level of passenger protection.
+The TL passed the toughest government safety tests with a 5-star frontal rating in addition to achieving a "GOOD" rating in all categories evaluated during the IIHS frontal offset collision.
 The TL safety equation even extends to pedestrians with structural elements designed to reduce the likelihood of serious injury in a collision.

-The TL offers its occupants the latest Acura safety technologies.
-These include:
+The TL offers its occupants the following Acura safety technologies:

 - Front 3-point Emergency Locking Retractors (ELR) with pretensioners

 - Front seat-belt load limiters

 - Front four-way adjustable head restraints